kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 ^^^^^^^^^^^^^^
 The types of things that are counted are:

-- Concepts (i.e. families, participants, biospecimens, etc)
+- Concepts (e.g. families, participants, biospecimens, etc.)
-- Concept attributes (i.e. participant.gender, biospecimen.analyte, etc.)
+- Concept attributes (e.g. participant.gender, biospecimen.analyte, etc.)
-- Relationships between concepts or attributes (i.e. biospecimens with 1 participant, participants with at least 1 biospecimen, etc.)
+- Relationships between concepts or attributes (e.g biospecimens with 1 participant, participants with at least 1 biospecimen, etc.)

-It is important to know that some of these things, such as relationships, cannot reliably be counted until after the transform stage completes, since this is where the all of the data is merged into a single table.
+It is important to know that some of these things, such as relationships, cannot reliably be counted until after the transform stage completes, since this is where all of the data is merged into a single table.

 Concept Discovery
 ~~~~~~~~~~~~~~~~~